 don't want to be unfair to the Inquiry.
 I'm sorry, I'm coming back to the induction.
-You Would have been explaining to them that at the centre of all that we do in health and social care, it is about people; it's about where patients enter the service, whether it be 11:02 in primary care right through to their end delivery whether they come into secondary care. greatest thing we do every day was to look after people.
-Therefore, you were explaining to them the risks that come with that, and the importance of 11:03 quality outcomes and patients' experience.
+You would have been explaining to them that at the centre of all that we do in health and social care, it is about people; it's about where patients enter the service, whether it be in primary care right through to their end delivery whether they come into secondary care.
+So, the greatest thing we do every day was to look after people.
+Therefore, you were explaining to them the risks that come with that, and the importance of quality outcomes and patients' experience.
 So, it would have been quite a light touch, yes.

 Non-Executive Directors are very busy people in their own field.
 They are employed to do possibly a day or two per month, or whatever.
 So their induction, you were trying to get a day to suit them all.
-That didn't work.
-You never got the six or seven people together in the one day.
+That didn't You never got the six or seven people together in the one day.
 I mean, you were also looking to see the amount of information you gave them, was it overwhelming?
 I introduced the buddy system because when I and my former colleagues were Non-Executive Directors, we didn't have that so we thought it was good that when you came in, you got a buddy system to one who was maybe more experienced.
 Then we also introduced that going out to the directorate, to meet the Director and see what was going on.
 That was very beneficial and we had a programme for that.
 That also showed them the risk when they were out for them to ask

 1 questions.

-Just put a marker down, we'll come on later in your Q. evidence to consider issues around the risk to patients, particularly in the urology sphere associated with the lengthy waiting lists which the Trust 11:04 experienced, which may have been a factor of resources issues and the ability to bring appropriate staffing resources into place at the appropriate time. look at that in a little detail later.

-Listening to what you're saying about risk and what your Non-Executive Directors were, I suppose, told or counselled about during their training, training was light touch in order not to overwhelm - there was a lot of information to take on Board - but you appear confident that at least in their training, there was enough information being given out, enough signals about the importance of taking risk issues on Board and equipping yourself with the knowledge so that you can raise challenging questions?

-A. Absolutely.
-A Non-Executive Director, when they are appointed, just like a Chair, you start the next day.
-So once you get your letter, you're in.
-You could just be arriving on the day of the Board meeting or it could be a few days later.
-It certainly would have been my job, which I did, I would have given them a brief overview of the Board and the agendas and what was on, but be assured I would have talked a lot about the patients' experience, the quality outcomes and the
+2 55 Q. Just put a marker down, we'll come on later in your 3 evidence to consider issues around the risk to 4 patients, particularly in the urology sphere associated 5 with the lengthy waiting lists which the Trust 11:04 6 experienced, which may have been a factor of resources 7 issues and the ability to bring appropriate staffing 8 resources into place at the appropriate time.
+We'll 9 look at that in a little detail later.
+10 11:04 11 Listening to what you're saying about risk and what 12 your Non-Executive Directors were, I suppose, told or 13 counselled about during their training, training was 14 light touch in order not to overwhelm - there was a lot 15 of information to take on Board - but you appear 11:05 16 confident that at least in their training, there was 17 enough information being given out, enough signals 18 about the importance of taking risk issues on Board and 19 equipping yourself with the knowledge so that you can 20 raise challenging questions?
+11:05 21 Α. Absolutely.
+A Non-Executive Director, when they are 22 appointed, just like a Chair, you start the next day.
+23 So once you get your letter, you're in.
+You could just 24 be arriving on the day of the Board meeting or it could 25 be a few days later.
+It certainly would have been my 11:05 26 job, which I did, I would have given them a brief 27 overview of the Board and the agendas and what was on, 28 but be assured I would have talked a lot about the 29 patients' experience, the quality outcomes and the